 Chapter XXX of this tool describes in detail each option in terms of their nature, rationale of their use, conceptual scope and measurement characteristics.

-General methodological approach
+Chapter 2.
+General methodological approach to assess the current public finance situation

 The following chapter explains, one-by-one, the different components that construct a fiscal space analysis for social protection financing.